 This is the method known by most people.
-It works great for all desktop applications but it cannot be used for Windows 8 apps.
+It works great for all desktop applications but it cannot be used for modern Windows 8.1 apps that are distributed through the Windows Store.

 2. Uninstall Programs Using their Uninstall Shortcuts

 Most desktop applications, when installed, create at least an Uninstall shortcut.
-This is generally found in the application’s folder in the Start Menu (in Windows Vista, Windows 7, etc) or the Start screen (in Windows 8).
+This is generally found in the application’s folder in the Start Menu (in Windows Vista, Windows 7, etc) or in the Apps view, that's accessible from the Start screen (in Windows 8.1).

 Uninstall shortcuts are sometimes also placed on the Desktop.
-Click on them to launch the uninstall procedure.
+Double-click on them to start the uninstall procedure.

 3. Uninstall Programs Using their Uninstall.exe